 Although a majority of the home is light and bright, Box Design Studio gave the kitchen a dark tone.
 Featuring dark grey and brown cabinets along with black and white marble countertops, this kitchen makes for easy maintenance and gives off a sophisticated look.
 This dark colour palette also works as a perfect transition or division between the other spaces of the home and the kitchen.

 To further give the home character, the interior designer subtly introduced various textures into the space.
 You’re able to see textures walls in the living room, bedroom, and the kitchen, this was done to create a continuous and harmonious theme throughout the home.
 Lucas says “It is interesting to note that our brains actually categorize those repeated details and similarities much faster than we expected, this subconsciously allows us to be calmer when we’re in a cohesive space.”
 There are also finer details in the kitchen like the curved line on the kitchen island that cleverly reflects the ceiling lines above.
 This details can go unnoticed but it ties together the bigger picture and visual connectivity of the whole home.

-Overall, this home is a work of art.
+Overall, this home is a work of art which has garnered them the GOLD award in the Residential (Landed) category for REKA International Design Award 2019.
 From it’s spatial design to the choice of colour palette and even the minute details, this family home feels welcoming and homey.
 Lucas Fong and his team at Box Design Studio always ensure that houses are turned into homes with their eye for details and need to deliver perfectionism.